About the Grant Program

 Tiffany Cole

 Born in Los Angeles, Tiffany began acting in theatre and earned her B.A. from USC.
-Now based in Albuquerque, Tiffany is the Executive Director of the New Mexico Film Foundation.
-Former faculty member at the USC School of Dramatic Arts, Tiffany’s notable film roles include “Sharknado” and “The Last Girl”, as well as the award winning “True Blue”.
+Now based in Albuquerque, Tiffany is the former Executive Director of the New Mexico Film Foundation as well as a former faculty member at the USC School of Dramatic Arts.
+Tiffany’s notable film roles include “Sharknado” and “The Last Girl”, as well as the award winning “True Blue”.
 She is finishing her feature film script, “SOS Paperclip”, which she is set to direct, based on her directing-debut short, signed for world-wide distribution after the festival circuit.
-Member of SAG-AFTRA.
+Tiffany is also a member of SAG-AFTRA.

 • Headshot of George Richardson, 2024 Juror for NMDIG documentary grant